 - Entertainment and Media

-Harry Potter and the Deathly Hallows Part 2 film review
+Harry Potter and the Deathly Hallows Part 2 Movie Review

 Harry Potter and the Deathly Hallows Part 2

-While I am not one of the individuals who waited on a 24 hour line to see the premiere of the film Harry Potter and the Deathly Hallows Part 2, I did indeed see it recently by renting from the Red Box.
-I am glad I saw it.
+While I am not one of the individuals who waited on a 24 hour line to see the premiere of the film Harry Potter and the Deathly Hallows Part 2, I did indeed see Harry Potter and the Deathly Hallows Part 2 the movie recently by renting from the Red Box.
+I am glad that I saw Harry Potter and the Deathly Hallows Part 2.
 How could I not?
-Even if you are not one of the die hard fans of the Harry Potter franchise of books, films and nostalgia, you are probably at least a bit of a fan.
+Even if you are not one of the die hard fans of the Harry Potter franchise of books, films and nostalgia, you are probably at least a bit of a fan and if so, then you will want to see Harry Potter and the Deathly Hallows Part 2 the movie as well.

 With this, the culminating film in the series, Harry Potter and the Deathly Hallows Part 2, fans will not be disappointed.
 The special effects and plot alike offer great entertainment value.
 Be warned that many scenes are intense even for the PG-13 audience.